Function Calling

 hashbrown's schema

-Of course, we'll be using Skillet - hasbrown's LLM-optimized schema language - for defining the function arguments.
+We'll be using Skillet - hasbrown's LLM-optimized schema language - for defining the function arguments.
 Let's look at an example function that enables the LLM to control the lights in our smart home client application.

 name: 'controlLight',